helm/charts/stable/gocd/README.md

 #### Preconfiguring the GoCD Server

 Based on the information available about the Kubernetes cluster, the [Kubernetes elastic agent](https://github.com/gocd/kubernetes-elastic-agents) plugin settings can be configured.
-A default elastic agent profile too can be created so that users can concentrate on building their CD pipeline.
+A default elastic agent profile too is created so that users can concentrate on building their CD pipeline.
+A simple first pipeline is created in order to bootstrap the getting started experience for users.

 If you are comfortable with GoCD and feel that there is no need to preconfigure the server, then you can override `server.shouldPreconfigure` to be false.

-**Note: If the GoCD server is started with an existing config from a persistent volume, it is recommended to set the value of `server.shouldPreconfigure` to `false`.**
+**Note: If the GoCD server is started with an existing config from a persistent volume, set the value of `server.shouldPreconfigure` to `false`.**

 ```bash
 $ helm install --namespace gocd --name gocd-app --set server.shouldPreconfigure=false stable/gocd